 The contractor's estimating system must include an internal review process to maintain the acceptability of the estimating system.
 This could be accomplished by a regular internal monitoring process, or by an internal audit, or both.
 Because DFARS 252.215-7002(d)(4)(xii) requires a management review process, the internal review requirement must be different from the management review requirement.
 A critical element of the internal review is that the contractor compares its estimates (projected results, not negotiated amounts) to the eventual actual costs so that the contractor can adjust its estimating methods for future estimates.
-In addition, the requirement is specifically applicable to, but not limited to, indirect cost estimates.
+In addition, the requirement applies to both direct and indirect cost estimates.
 An internal review process is a recognized component of internal control activities and monitoring.
 The contractor may have a tracking log or other method to document its internal reviews.
-The auditor should request evidence to demonstrate that the internal reviews were actually performed.
+The auditor should request evidence to demonstrate that the internal reviews were performed.